amrutprabhu/amrutprabhu.github.io/data/blog/2023/spring-boot-with-mongodb-using-spring-data.md

 }
 ```

-Next, Let's create a controller that will help us to make REST calls to store and retrieve data from the MongoDB database.
+Next, let's create a controller that will help us to make REST calls to store and retrieve data from the MongoDB database.

 ```Java
  @PostMapping("/products")